Riashat/drug_discovery/README.md

 ```

 Experimental results after the active learning pipeline with more balanced/improved proportion
-of active to inactive compounds
+of active to inactive compounds.

 ```
 ------ Balanced Dataset :